Tight contact structures without symplectic fillings are everywhere: An algebraic perspective on tightness

-\begin{example}[$1$-ADC Bourgeois manifolds] Starting with an open book whose binding is $1$-ADC and simply connected, according to \Cref{lem:kADC_stable} the associated Bourgeois contact structure is also $1$-ADC (in fact $3$-ADC), hence algebraically tight.
+\begin{example}[$1$-ADC Bourgeois manifolds] Starting with an open book whose binding is $(-1)$-ADC and simply connected, according to \Cref{lem:kADC_stable}, the associated Bourgeois contact structure is $1$-ADC, hence algebraically tight.
 As special cases, Bourgeois manifolds in \Cref{ex:Brieskorn_ADC} are algebraically tight.
-Then after contact surgeries, the contact manifold remains algebraically tight, hence tight. \end{example}
+Then, after contact surgeries, the contact manifold remains algebraically tight, hence tight. \end{example}

 \begin{remark}[Algebraic vs.\ geometric] One of the most fundamental questions in symplectic and contact topology is whether the boundary between rigidity and flexibility is captured by pseudo-holomorphic curves.
 In this framework, it was shown by Avdek \cite{avdek2020combinatorial} that algebraic overtwistedness in dimension $3$ does not imply overtwistedness.
 Avdek used another tightness criterion from Heegaard-Floer homology, which is still based on pseudo-holomorphic curves.
 Unlike the situation in dimension $3$, in higher dimensions, it seems that algebraic tightness is the only currently available criterion to ensure tightness. \end{remark}